 Is this the end for integrated circuits?
 Not quite.
 New, compound semiconductors made of elements such as gallium and nitrogen (GaN) could offer 100 times improvements to current silicon capabilities.
 While this (probably) won’t break any immutable physical laws, it could bridge the gap between emerging device demands and existing circuit limitations.

 There’s no denying it: Microchip technology from the 1960s was not only the greatest scientific discovery of the decade but laid the groundwork for generations of human advancement, ingenuity and innovation.

 Ready for another ride?
-Check back soon for the disco-driven discoveries of the 1970s.
+Check out the disco-driven discoveries of the 1970s.